jiahongljh/3D-Bounding-Box-Labeling-Tool-Demo/README.txt

 How to Use the Software:

+Annotated screenshot of tool: is in Application/static/demo/instructions.jpg Website with animation of tool functions: https://github.com/CPFL/3d_labeling_tools

-Double click instructions.cmd to open an image and a website that explain the tool
+Double click instructions.cmd to automatically open the image and website